mkobetic/coin/cmd/coin2html/README.md

 ![Register Aggregated Monthly](https://github.com/mkobetic/coin/assets/871693/ca4897e1-54f3-4d94-93c7-c054b925f566)

+## Show Notes

+When Aggregate is set to None, and Show Notes is checked, each transaction is displayed with an additional row containing the transaction notes.

 # Chart View

 Chart shows aggregated transactions (including subaccounts) by the selected aggregation period as a bar chart.
 The meaning of the available options is the same as for the Register aggregations.